 This project's aim was to identify successful community-wide approaches to reducing homelessness and achieving stable housing for the disabled, difficult-to-serve people who routinely live on the streets, and to document these successful approaches in a way that will help other communities trying to address this problem.
 We included as "street homeless" single adults who spend significant time on the streets, although they may also use emergency shelters from time to time.
 Most of the people to be helped will also be "chronically" homeless, which we defined, as does the Interagency Council on the Homeless, as being disabled and either being continuously homeless for a year or more or having had at least four homeless episodes during the last three years.
 We use the phrase "chronically street homeless" in describing those single adults who meet both criteria.
-To be successful at the task of reducing chronic homelessness, severe and persistent alcohol and/or drug abuse problems, and HIV/AIDS.
+To be successful at the task of reducing chronic homelessness, community approaches must address disabilities such as severe and persistent mental illness, severe and persistent alcohol and/or drug abuse problems, and HIV/AIDS.
 For succinctness of writing, often in this report we will simply use the terms "chronic homelessness" and "chronically homeless individuals" in referring to the people who are the focus of our inquiry.

-6 HUD's Policy Development and Research Office funded the study, in consultation with the Office of Special Needs Assistance Programs/Community Planning and Development, which administers HUD's homeless-related programs and funding opportunities.
+&lt;sup>6 HUD's Policy Development and Research Office funded the study, in consultation with the Office of Special Needs Assistance Programs/Community Planning and Development, which administers HUD's homeless-related programs and funding opportunities.